Check out the first 2024 Gartner® Voice of the Customer report for SAM!

 Resources

-1. Stay on versions of Java which pre-date April 16, 2019 (better check with your Security team on how they feel about this option)
+1. Stay on versions of Oracle Java which pre-date April 16, 2019 (better check with your Security team on how they feel about this option)

 2. Remove or replace Oracle Java from their environments; or

-3. Purchase a Java subscription
+3. Purchase a Java license subscription

 Regardless of which option an organization chooses there will be some required investment by the organization to determine how much and what versions of Java are currently deployed, the feasibility of removing or replacing Oracle Java, and the cost of an annual subscription.
 We’ve seen Java subscriptions range anywhere from $8K to $3M – annually.